2010s in music: Electropop and rock

 By the late 2000s and early 2010s, South Africa began a great phase of high music experimentation of genres previously not very prominent in the country while maintaining its rooted music.
-The chart success of the 2010 FIFA World Cup song Waka Waka (This Time for Africa), which featured South African band Freshlyground-resulted in one of the country's first major chart topping hits by their own artist, launching a great amount of inspiration to other local instrumentalists.
+The chart success of the 2010 FIFA World Cup song Waka Waka (This Time for Africa) made by Shakira, which featured South African band Freshlyground-resulted in one of the country's first major chart topping hits by their own artist, launching a great amount of inspiration to other local instrumentalists.
 Following the success, Die Antwoord became one of the first acts of the country to obtain three albums that charted in the top 150 of the Billboard 200, marking new highs for the country's music industry.
 One of the band's singles, "Enter The Ninja", also obtained top 50 positions in the United Kingdom and Australia.

 Rap

 Rapper AKA also received a high amount of recognition by 2013, becoming famous for local chart topping hits, including "Congratulate" and "All Eyes On Me".
 The country introduced its first official, internationally recognized music chart Mediaguide, later renamed Entertainment Monitoring Africa.
 The chart currently relies on airplay for its charting positions, as opposed to others that also count physical purchases, downloads, and streams.
 South African rapper Emtee kept working on his music throughout his late teen years.
 He released his hit single "Roll Up" which had gained critical success.
 In 2010, Emtee collaborated with South African rapper Maraza on a song titled "In It To Win It".
 They appeared on Channel O's show HeadRush.
 In 2016, he won best rap album at the 22nd South African Music Awards.
 Emtee had collaborated with AKA, Wizkid, Nasty C, Fifi, Cooper, A-Reece, and B3nchMArQ.